Geeklog-Core/test-framework/README.txt

 (path/to/testclass/testname)', and the test you specify will be run, with the results displayed in the console.
 If you specify a folder, all tests inside will be run.
 (WHERE TO FIND INFORMATION ON CONSOLE COMMANDS).
 Note: this will only work if you are in the tests root folder (with config.php).
 This is because of the path structure.

 IV.
 DETAILS
     (STRUCTURE, HOW TO WRITE TESTS TO WORK WITH FRAMEWORK, ETC.)

     1. Structure
     Here is the file structure of the test suite:

     -testpackage
         -files
             -classes
             -databases
             -dummy
         -logs
+            masterlog.txt
         -suite
             -geeklog
                 -public_html
                 -system
                     -classes
     -tests
         -gui

     2. Working with databases

     This test package is designed to work with or without a Geeklog install.
 It does this by using the configuration paths you specified in the installation, and by using a XML version of Geeklog's SQL database.
 To write tests for a file requiring database calls, first ensure that default.xml exists (in testpackage/files/databases).
 This is the XML version of Geeklog's database, as appears after a fresh install.
 The class that handles the operations (done with simpleXML and xPath) on the database is xmldb.class.php, under testpackage/files/databases.

     You can use xmldb.class.php in three steps.
     1. Require config.php, i.e: require_once 'config.php'.
 You should be doing this anyway.
     2. Require the file, i.e: require_once getPath('tests').'/files/databases/xmldb.class.php'.
     3. Create an object, i.e: $this->xml = new Xmldb;
     4. Call the function you want, providing the database you want to load as the parameter, i.e: $_CONF = $this->xml->get_CONF('database').
 If you don't specify a database, it will load default.xml.

+    3. Running tests

+    INFORMATION ABOUT JSON LOGS AND HOW THEY'RE USED

 V. RESOURCES